Fokke-/MarkupMetadata/README.md

 Type: `integer`, Default: `1200`

-If image was set automatically using [image_selector](#imageselector), this value will be used as width when resizing that image.
+Image will be resized to specified width.

 ### image_height

 Type: `integer`, Default: `630`

-If image was set automatically using [image_selector](#imageselector), this value will be used as height when resizing that image.
+Image will be resized to specified height.

 ### render_hreflang